 Too much attention is given to narcissistic behavior with little consideration offered to the victims of it.
 Narcissistic Personality Disorder (NPD) is clearly defined in the DSM-5.
-Many subtypes have been offered, books written and seminars taught.
+Many subtypes have been offered, books were written and seminars taught.
 But what about the abuse some victims have suffered?

 Several names have been tossed around to describe what happens to these victims.
 Some have called it Narcissistic Victim Syndrome (NVS), Trauma-Associated Narcissistic Symptoms (TANS), or Post Traumatic Narcissism Syndrome (PTNS).
 However, none of these is an official diagnosis.
 Each of these has a similar list of symptoms: